TFPC for Beginners

 Chlorine sanitizes your pool, killing bacteria, germs, and algae.
 Chlorine is used up in the process of keeping your pool safe, and is also consumed by sunlight.
 You need to add new chlorine regularly to maintain appropriate levels.

 Chlorine can be measured as free chlorine (FC) or total chlorine (TC).
 TC counts both FC and combined chlorine (CC).
 You always want CC to be zero, and usually it is, so normally the TC test can be used to measure FC.
 But when something goes wrong, CC can often be greater than zero, and then it becomes important to measure FC and CC separately.

 The FC level you are aiming for depends on your cyanuric acid (CYA) level.
-You can use The Pool Calculator to find the appropriate chlorine level to aim for, based on your current CYA level.
+You can use Pool Math to find the appropriate chlorine level to aim for, based on your current CYA level.
 Enter your CYA level in the Now column and then look at the blue Suggested FC Levels section towards the bottom for the normal range.
-Or, you can use Chem Geek's Chlorine/CYA Chart for the min and target numbers, or Ben's Best Guess chart.
+Or, you can use Chem Geek's Chlorine/CYA Chart for the min and target numbers.
 Each of those gives you a range of chlorine levels that may be appropriate for your pool.
 You never want the chlorine level to go below the lower number.

 Add chlorine to the pool with standard household bleach.
 Pour the bleach slowly into the water in front of a return jet.
 Look for unscented or "original scent" and note the percentage.
 Bleach is commonly sold at 6% strength but some discount brands are lower, occasionally much lower.
 Bleach is sodium hypochlorite, the exact same chemical that many commercial pools use to sanitize their pools.